 The coastal vegetation on the headland is special and easily damaged.
 Respect the vegetation by remaining behind the barrier and taking photos only.

 Tunnel Beach is to the south of Dunedin.
-Start at the car park on Tunnel Beach Road, signposted off Blackhead Road.
+From Blackhead Road take the signposted turnoff to Tunnel Beach Road.
+Start at the car park on Tunnel Beach Road.

 Coastal turf in bloom.
 DOC photo.